 *Martha Franklin was born on this date in 1870.
 She was a Black nurse and activist.

-Martha Minerva Franklin was born in New Milford, Connecticut to Mary E. Gauson and Henry J. Franklin.
-Her father had been a soldier in the Union Army during the American Civil War.
-She graduated from Meriden Public High School in 1890 as the only Black student of her class.
+Martha Minerva Franklin was born in New Milford, Connecticut, to Mary E. Gauson and Henry J. Franklin.
+Her father was a Union Army soldier during the American Civil War.
+She graduated from Meriden Public High School in 1890 as the only Black student in her class.
 In 1895, she moved to Philadelphia to attend the Women's Hospital Training School for Nurses.
-She graduated in December 1897 and was once again the only Black student of her graduating class.
+She graduated in December 1897 and was once again the only Black student in her graduating class.

 After graduation, Franklin returned to Meriden and began working as a private nurse.
 In the early 1900s, Franklin moved to New Haven and became involved in the city's Black social organizations.
-In the fall of 1906, Franklin began to study the status of Black nurses.
-She mailed more than 500 letters to Black nurses, superintendents of nursing schools, and nursing organizations in order to gain a wider perspective on their experiences.
+An advocate for family consumer services, Franklin began to study Black nurses' status in the fall of 1906.
+She mailed more than 500 letters to Black nurses, superintendents of nursing schools, and nursing organizations to gain a broader perspective on their experiences.
 Franklin determined that the prestigious American Nurses Association was technically open to Black members, but many State Nurses Associations refused to admit Black members.

 Martha Franklin retired and moved to New Haven.
 She died at the age of 98 on September 26, 1968.
 She is buried in Walnut Grove Cemetery.